 Losing weight, if you are overweight, can help lower your total LDL cholesterol levels and increase your HDL cholesterol.

-Statin drugs can be prescribed by your doctor and are used to lower cholesterol levels and help prevent cardiovascular disease.
+Statin drugs might be prescribed by your doctor to lower cholesterol levels and help prevent cardiovascular disease.
 Statin drugs work by inhibiting the HMG-CoA reductase enzyme that produces cholesterol.
-Statin drugs can deplete your body of CoQ10 and Ubiquinol, so if you're taking or considering taking statins to help manage your cholesterol, talk to your doctor about supplementing with Kaneka Ubiquinol™ to maintain healthy Ubiquinol levels.*
+But statin medications can also deplete your body of CoQ10 and ubiquinol, so if you're taking or considering taking statins to help manage your cholesterol, talk to your doctor about supplementing with Kaneka Ubiquinol™ to maintain healthy Ubiquinol levels.*